-Providence Innovation District Park opened in 2019 and is owned and operated by the District.
-The park is heavily programmed with approximately seventy events on the calendar this season, and two seasonal, semi-permanent food and beverage establishments that include a beer garden with a food truck program and an ice cream vendor.
-Approximately 5,000 people visit the park each day with over approximately 400,000 total visits this summer.
+District Park opened in 2019 and is owned and operated by the District.
+It is heavily programmed with approximately ninety events on the calendar for the 2023 season, and two seasonal, semi-permanent food and beverage establishments that include a beer garden with a food truck program and an ice cream vendor.
+Approximately 5,000 people visit District Park each day during peak season, with approximately 900,000 total visits last year.

-For more information about the park, visit www.pvdinnovationdistrictpark.com.
+For more information about the District Park, visit www.195districtpark.com.